TutorialsLast Updated Jun 21, 202410 min read

 5. Configure CircleCI

-6. Update the README with a badge
+6. Update your README with a badge

 7. Create a PR and see CircleCI in action